Bars & Restaurants

 Mt Buller is an easy and scenic 3 hour drive from Melbourne, and there are a variety of options for getting here by coach, hire car, airport transfer and even helicopter!
 Check out the Getting Here section of the website.

 We’re making getting to the snow cheaper and easier!
-Visitors can park at Mirimbah Park at the base of Mt Buller on weekends (Saturdays and Sundays), from 6 July to 25 August for just $46 per car ($36.80 online), and hop onto the FREE Snowplay Express shuttle bus to the Mt Buller Village.
+Visitors can park at Mirimbah Park at the base of Mt Buller on weekends (Saturdays and Sundays), in July and August for just $60 per car ($48 online), and hop onto the FREE Snowplay Express shuttle bus to the Mt Buller Village.
 Book your seats online ahead of time and save time and money.

 If you're driving to Mt Buller and staying overnight, you will need to carry wheel chains by law.
 If you're visiting for the day, you may or may not need to carry chains depending on snow and road conditions.
 The daily wheel chain declaration is made each afternoon and is communicated via a number of channels - click here to view the current wheel chain declaration.